Get hotel or flight credits, rewards and travel coverage.

 - No foreign transaction fee.
 When traveling abroad, you can use your card without incurring any foreign transaction fees, which can be up to 3% for other cards.

 - Trip cancelation.
-Depending on your card, you can get reimbursed from $1,500 up to $10,000 per trip for prepaid, non-refundable travel expenses like passenger fares, tours and hotels.
+Depending on your card, you can get reimbursed from $1,500 up to $10,000 per trip for prepaid, non-refundable travel expenses such as passenger fares, tours and hotels.
 Typically, covered situations include sickness and severe weather, among others.

 - Rental car collision coverage.
-When paying for your car rental with your card, you get coverage against theft or damage.
+When paying for your car rental with your Chase travel credit card, you get coverage against theft or damage.

 - Baggage delay insurance.
 In the event your baggage is delayed more than six hours, get reimbursed up to $100 per day for five days for toiletry and clothing purchases.